-The7 comes with Visual Layout Builder.
+The7 comes with The7 WPBakery Page Builder.
 This software allows you to forget about shortcodes and create most complex layouts within minutes without writing a single line of code!

 By default, Builder is enabled for all post types except Slideshows and Logos.
-These settings can be overwritten via “WP-admin > Settings > WPBakery Page Builder”.
+These settings can be overwritten via “WP-admin > The7 WPBakery Page Builder > Role Manager > Post types”.

-To start creating new layout click “BACKEND EDITOR” button (see fig. 1) on the top left of WYSIWYG (text editor).
-You can also edit layouts in front-end using the “FRONTEND EDITOR”.
+To start creating new layout click “WPBakery Page Builder” button (see fig. 1.1) on top of Gutenberg Editor.
+It will bring you to the back-end editor.
+You can also edit layouts in the front-end using the “Frontend Editor”.
 But please note that front-end editing tool is still just a bit sloppy (though it improves constantly) and we still recommend using back-end editor over it.

 It is easy to edit columns and rows: just click the “pen” icon on corresponding row or column (see fig. 3 for details):